-The FCA has the power under the Enterprise Act to require any person to provide it with information which will enable it to (i) exercise or consider exercising its functions as an enforcer; or (ii) determine whether a person is complying with an enforcement order or an interim enforcement order.
-If the FCA requires a person to provide it with information, it must give him a notice setting out the information that it requires and confirming for which of purposes (i) and (ii) above the information is required.
+The FCA's investigative powers in support of its Enterprise Act enforcement powers are set out in Schedule 5 to the CRA.
+The FCA can, under Schedule 5, require any person to provide it with information which will enable it to (i) exercise or consider exercising its functions as an enforcer; or (ii) determine whether a person is complying with an enforcement order, or an interim enforcement order or an undertaking given as described below.
+If the FCA requires a person to provide it with information, it must give him a notice setting out the information that it requires and specify-ing the relevant enforcement function and/or any such purpose.

-Before the FCA may apply for an enforcement order, it must:
+Before the FCA may apply for an enforcement order, including an interim enforcement order, it must:

-- give notice to the CMA of its intention to apply for an enforcement order; and - consult the person against whom the enforcement order would be made.
-The period for notification and consultation is 14 days before an application for an enforcement order is made, or 7 days in the case of an application for an interim enforcement award.
+- (1) give notice to the CMA of its intention to apply for an enforcement order; and - (2) unless the application relates to breach of an undertaking given to the court (other than one to provide information), consult the person against whom the enforcement order would be made.

+The periods for notification and consultation (both of which can be waived by the CMA) are:

+- (1) 14 days before an application for an enforcement order is made unless, just as to consultation, the person to be consulted is a member of or represented by a body operating an approved consumer code, in which case the period is 28 days; or - (2) 7 days in the case of an application for an interim enforcement award order, unless the application relates to breach of an undertaking given to the court, in which case the CMA must be notified but not necessarily in advance.

 The aim of consultation is to ensure that any action taken is necessary and proportionate, and to ensure that businesses are given a reasonable opportunity to put things right before the courts become involved.
+The consultation period starts when the person receives the FCA's request for consultation and runs whether or not that person agrees to be consulted and/or is available for consultation.

-The Enterprise Act also makes provision for enforcers to accept undertakings from a person who has committed a breach.
-The undertaking confirms that the person will not, amongst other things, commence, continue or repeat the conduct which constituted or would constitute the breach.
-There is a general expectation that, if a breach of applicable legislation is committed, or if a Community infringement is likely to be committed, enforcers will seek an undertaking from the person in question before applying to court for an enforcement order against him.
+The Enterprise Act also makes provision for enforcers and courts to accept undertakings from persons who have com-mitted breaches or, in respect of Community infringements, are considered likely to do so.
+The undertaking confirms that the person will not, amongst other things, commence, continue or repeat the conduct which constituted or, as to a Community infringement, would constitute the breach, although, as above, such a pre-emptive prohibition will only apply to conduct in the course of business.
+The undertaking may also confirm that the person will compensate consumers and/or take the other measures described in paragraph 19.43, above.
+There is a general expectation that, if a breach of applicable legislation or of a relevant duty is committed, or if a Community infringement is likely to be committed, enforcers will seek an undertaking from the person in question before applying to court for an enforcement order.